wales-group/examples/tetra_ALA/01_Basin-hopping_with_GMIN/README.md

 As a learning exercise, it is interesting to investigate the effect of removing the implicit solvent and re-running **A9GMIN** for tetra-ALA *in vacuo*.
 The input to do this can be copied from the *input_vacuum* subdirectory.

-It is recommended thar you create a new directory to run this in so that once you are finished you an compare the minima you find *in vacuo* to those found when using the
+It is recommended that you create a new directory to run this in so that once you are finished you an compare the minima you find *in vacuo* to those found when using the
 Generalised Born implicit solvent.

 Finally, given your knowledge of the charge shielding effect of solvent, do the difference you see make chemical sense?